Demonstrators march against violence on Fayetteville Square

 FAYETTEVILLE, Ark.
-(KNWA) — People in Fayetteville are taking a stance against violence with a peace march.
+(KFTA) — People in Fayetteville are taking a stance against violence with a peace march.

 Dozens lined the Fayetteville Square on Saturday, holding signs with slogans like “Let There Be Peace” and “Violence is not the answer.”